dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 });
 ```

-When the user now enters a message to the form and clicks the submit button, you need to create a new `message` instance and run the `send` command on it.
+Now, when the user enters a message to the form and clicks the submit button, you need to create a new `message` instance and run the `send` command on it.
 You can do this with the following code:

 ```javascript
 chat.communication.message().send({ text: 'Hello world' });